 - The Rockefeller Foundation

-There are also other major international nongovernmental organizations such as OXFAM and Catholic Relief Services that have made significant changes in their own internal processes and service delivery relationships as well as other funders who have made the localization effort a signature piece of their grantmaking.
+Major international nongovernmental organizations such as OXFAM and Catholic Relief Services have made significant changes in their own internal processes and service delivery relationships.

 How Do We Get Started?

 The Localization Agenda Background Materials – These are foundational documents that describe the process for designing The Grand Bargain, its intended outcomes and progress in realizing these goals.
-In addition, there are other documents that inform this work, particularly focusing on the role of private philanthropy alongside government contributions.
+In addition, other documents inform this work, mainly focusing on the role of private philanthropy alongside government contributions.

 - “Dignity: Empower people to cope and recover with dignity through humanitarian action that puts people at its heart, delivers equally for women and girls, reaches everyone, invests in youth and children, and protects and enables people as the primary agents of their own response.